Xoner1/Vortex-Downloader/README.md

 ---

 ## 📜 License
-This project is open-source and available under the **MIT License**.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.